Camp Atterbury-Muscatatuck: Units trained during World War II

-Camp Newspapers and Radio Stations
+Camp newspapers and radio stations

 Camp Atterbury established its own newspaper during the war.
 The first issue of The Atterbury Crier was published on 25 September 1942.
 The name of the free publication was subsequently changed to The Camp Crier, with its first issue published on 5 March 1943.
 Wakeman General's publication, The Probe, was combined with the camp's general newspaper in January 1946.
 The last issue of The Camp Crier was published on 14 June 1946.
 In addition to the camp newspaper, some of the individual units published their own mimeographed newsletters under names such as The Jerk, The Buzz Saw, The Fighter, The Wardier, and a Wakeman Hospital newsletter called The Splint and Litter, among others.

 Wakeman Hospital also had its own radio station, WAKE.
 Camp Atterbury's first wartime, all-soldiers radio show, called "It's Time For Taps," aired from Indianapolis on Thursday, 8 October 1942, at 1310 AM kHz.